 Also in the field of industrial disease, James is currently instructed as junior by the Department of Business, Energy and Industrial Strategy (as successor to the liabilities of the National Coal Board) in the British Coal Coke Oven Workers Litigation under a GLO.

-James has been instructed on behalf of Smith & Nephew, the medical equipment manufacturers, in the ongoing metal-on-metal hip replacement litigation.
+James was instructed by Smith & Nephew, the medical equipment manufacturers, in the early stages of the recent metal-on-metal hip replacement litigation.

-In individual product liability matters James was led by Geraint Webb QC acting for Bednest Ltd following the death of a baby in a bedside sleeper in April 2015.
+In individual product liability matters James was led by Geraint Webb QC acting for Bednest Ltd following the death of a baby in a bedside sleeper in April 2015; and for BMW in relation to the death of Narayan Gurung following an accident involving a BMW 3 Series.
 He has also acted on a range of smaller disputes over allegedly defective goods including domestic appliances, fertilizers and vehicle components.

 Representative casesgrid list